Hogeschool-Windesheim/conditioned-goods-use-case/Api/readme.md

 ### Interact with the Api

-Interacting with the Api is possible trough postman, the IBM Blockchain Platform(see readme in the chaincode file) or bij running the frontend environment that is part of this project.
+Interacting with the Api is possible trough the postman application